dnsimple/dnsimple-support/content/articles/heroku-service.md

 ## Have more questions?

-If you have additional questions or need any assistance with our One-click services, just [contact support](https://dnsimple.com/feedback), and we'll be happy to help.
+If you have additional questions or need any assistance with our One-click Services, just [contact support](https://dnsimple.com/feedback), and we'll be happy to help.